Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: General singular fibers and the canonical bundle formula

 We write $\Sigma \subset B$ for the (reduced) discriminant locus of the isotrivial fibration $\pi$, and $\{ D_i \}$ for its irreducible components.
 By \cite[Prop 3.1]{HO09}, $\Sigma$ is a closed subset of pure codimension $1$ and $D_i$ is a prime divisors on $B$.
 The Hurwitz formula for the quotient morphism $q : Y \longrightarrow B$ reads

 where $D_q$ is an an effective $\QQ$-divisor on $B$ supported on the branch locus $\Sigma$.

 \begin{proposition} Let $Y$ be the normal $G$-compactification of the intermediate base $U$. \begin{enumerate} \item If $\pi$ is of type A, then $Y$ is an abelian torsor.
-In particular, $U$ compactifies to an abelian torsor. \item If $\pi$ is of type B, then $K_Y$ is ample. \end{enumerate} \end{proposition} \begin{proof} First, because $\rho(B) = 1$ a $\mathbb{Q}$-Cartier divisor on $B$ is either ample, anti-ample, or trivial.
+In particular, $U$ compactifies to an abelian torsor. \item If $\pi$ is of type B, then $K_Y$ is ample. \end{enumerate} \end{proposition} \begin{proof} First, by \cite[Thm 2]{mat99}, we have $\Pic B \cong \ZZ$.
+Hence a $\mathbb{Q}$-Cartier divisor on $B$ is either ample, anti-ample, or trivial.
 From the Hurwitz formula \eqref{eq:Hurwitz} and the fact that $q$ is finite we deduce the second item, namely that the variety $Y$ is of general type if and only if $K_Y$ is ample.\\

 Similarly, if $\pi$ is of type A then $K_Y \sim_{\mathbb{Q}} 0$.
 We have already shown that for type A fibrations, $U$ (or $Y$) admits a birational map